#Winning the Fan Engagement Game

 What We Did

 Our survey asked fans what factors might make them more or less of a fan, from building a new stadium to more community involvement, and also asked them to tell us how long they would tolerate chronic losing and still remain a fan.
-We analyzed this data against Emory University’s 2014 Fan Equity rankings, a statistical model developed by two college professors that quantitatively measures the economic impact of a loyal and active fan base, which we saw as a proxy for fan engagement.
+We analyzed this data against Emory University’s 2014 rankings, based on a statistical model developed by two college professors that quantitatively measures the economic impact of a loyal and active fan base, which we saw as a proxy for fan engagement.
 We also looked at a composite index of NFL stadium rankings and the 32 NFL franchises’ win-loss records since 2000.
 This data helped us understand what factors besides winning allow NFL franchises to maintain or increase brand engagement.

 In spite of these positives, the NFL is facing a number of thorny issues, including decreased game-day presence, troubling findings regarding player safety, and periodic public outcry over players’ off-field behavior.
 To maintain and grow their enviable competitive position and expand revenue, NFL franchises must capitalize on factors other than winning to heighten fan engagement.
 For winning franchises, there’s an opportunity to build on the increased loyalty and money that good performance generates; for losing franchises, there’s an opportunity to boost revenue streams and in turn, they hope, revive winning ways.